Zeradam-Fantaye/WebApp/README.md

 At the client side, vanilla JS, CSS, and HTML5 are used to build the webapp.
 Bootstrap is also another stylesheet that is used to help beautify the HTML reference app.

+Firebase is used to manage the server side.